Therapies for the whole family - from reflexology to baby massage - there's something for everyone

 Welcome to "A Positive Touch" I'm Tracey, and I am a complimentary therapist and registered nurse, with a background in childcare and development.
-I am fully qualified and insured in various types of reflexology, Reiki, Hopi ear candles, Indian head massage, and baby massage.
+I am fully qualified and insured in various types of reflexology, Reiki, Hopi ear candles, Indian head massage, baby massage, and story massage.
 (Each of these therapies are described under the therapies menu above).

 I believe in taking responsibility for our own health, by eating well and moving more, by keeping stress to a minimum and enjoying life as much as possible while keeping true to ourselves.
 We are all individuals and enjoy life in different ways, but the basic building blocks to good health are the same.
 Prevention is better than cure.

 I will listen to your needs, what you hope to gain from your therapy session and together we will make a plan to reach your goal. whether it is stress reduction, alleviating anxiety, regulating your period, managing menopausal symptoms, helping with symptoms of PMS, sleep hygiene, managing pain, managing migraine or irritable bowel syndrome, managing lymphatic problems, sinus problems, build up of ear wax , teething, colic the possibilities are endless.
 Reflexology and the other therapies I offer are very safe, and have been found to be effective for many.

 If you have any questions about any conditions or problems you may have and whether any of the therapies I offer may help, Please get in touch via email, or text and I will get back to you as soon as possible.

 Please have a browse around my website and get to know the therapies I have to offer.
 I hope you enjoy what you see, and I look forward to hearing from you.

 I work from my home treatment room on the outskirts of Dundee, easily reached from areas in and around Dundee, Angus and Perth.
 Home visits are a possibility. (an additional charge will be incurred for home visits) .